 Cocaine and Alcohol

 Drinking and cocaine use often go hand-in-hand.
 Alcohol reduces inhibitions.
 People addicted to cocaine find that, after some drinks, they feel a compulsion to get cocaine.
 If you notice your friend is always picking up cocaine on nights out, then cocaine abuse or addiction could be why.
 Cocaine addicts struggle to control their urges to obtain and use the drug.
 Alcohol is especially bad for cocaine users because mixing alcohol with cocaine in the liver produces a new drug: cocaethylene.
 It increases heart rate 200% more than cocaine alone.
 It’s also more toxic for the heart than cocaine.
 If a loved one is starting to drink in an out-of-control way, a cocaine habit could be at play.

 Cocaine and Fentanyl

-Many cocaine users also—on purpose or not—get cocaine that is laced with fentanyl.
+Many of those who use cocaine—on purpose or not—can receive cocaine that is laced with fentanyl.
 Fentanyl is an opioid that is 50 to 100 times more powerful than morphine.
 Abusing fentanyl-laced cocaine increases the risk of overdose.
 Signs of an overdose from cocaine plus fentanyl include:

 - Shallow breathing or ceasing to breathe